magpiemodel/magpiemodel.github.io/_tutorials/t07_startScript.md

 often than not, users may have to work with a combination of different settings for the model.

-For example, a user may want to run two different food demand scenarios in MAgPIE (free trade or selfsuff_reduced) and along with this, a user may also want to run two different land scenarios (landmatrix_dec18 and feb15).
+For example, a user may want to run two different trade scenarios in MAgPIE (exogenous or selfsuff_reduced) and along with this, a user may also want to run two different cropping scenarios (default and rotational cropping).
 In this case, the total number of runs needed is 4.
 In such cases, editing config files by hand is not advisable.
 Here, a good programming practice would be to rather change these config files using